piercelamb/ml_all/README.md

 See `get_data_ford` to get a sense of what these values can be and what they do.
 Recall that I ran all of my learners on 30% of the training set with some preprocessing.

+The code could be readily improved by not being rigidly bounded to two-parameter optimization (e.g. it could loop over n parameters) and also by having a more readable-way of passing around so many function parameters (perhaps using **args or **kwargs).

+***
+## Unsupervised Learning

+###THIS PART IS A WIP
+cd Documents/Personal/Academic/Georgia\ Tech/Classes/ML/hw/unsupervised_learning/

 ### - To run the code:
 If you've cloned the repo, you'll need to download the datasets and put them in the `/supervised_learning/data` folder.
 The links above contain easy-to-find links to download.